SijieCai/ts-class-validator/README.md

 ### Validate rules
 `is` and `not` are buildin rule creator which support all [validator.js](https://github.com/chriso/validator.js) static methods(exclude sanitizer methods), in addition we add bellow methods:
-- func(customValidator: (target: any, key: string) => boolean | string): to defined customValidator logic, basiclly you are able to write anything here.
+- func(customValidator: (target: any, key: string) => boolean | string): to defined customValidator logic, basically you are able to write anything here.
 - class(TClass: new () => any, fieldsPattern?: string): similar to isClass, is to validate nested class type.
-- required(): value with `null` or `undifined` will failed here, while success in all other validate rules.
+- required(): value with `null` or `undefined` will failed here, while success in all other validate rules.
-- tribleEquals(value: any): compare target === value
+- tripleEquals(value: any): compare target === value
 - doubleEquals(value: any): compare target == value

 ### Create your own rule creator